mck86/currencyconverter/README.md

 ## <a name="note"></a> Note

 There may be some errors in IE when running locally, but they disappeared once in production.

+## <a name="to-dos"></a> To-Dos

+- Fix IE error when running locally
+- Re-write in SCSS once learned
+- Re-write in ReactJS once learned